Ad-din Momin Medical College

-Bashundhara Ad-din Medical College (BAMC) is a private medical college located in Bashundhara Riverview Project in Hasnabad in Keraniganj, Bangladesh.
-It was jointly funded by Bashundhara Group and Akij Group, and is run by Ad-din Foundation.
-BAMC was established in 2008.
-It has affiliation to University of Dhaka.
+Ad-din Momin Medical College (formerly known as Bashundhara Ad-din Medical College) is a private medical college located at Doleshwar village of Konda union in Keraniganj, Bangladesh.
+It was jointly funded by Bashundhara Group and Akij Group, and now it is run by only Ad-din Foundation.
+The college was established in 2 October 2013 (1st Approval Date of MoHFW).
+It is BM&DC-approved and has affiliation with University of Dhaka.